Ashish2712/DesignPatternsInJava/README.md

-This repo contains varioud design patterns in java.
+This repo contains various design patterns in java.
 We will be covering following design patterns in this repo

 Factory Design pattern
 Builder Design pattern